jessp01/jekyll-code-example-tag/README.md

 =======================

-Provides a tag that allows you to include in your posts and pages code examples for multiple langagues that are kept in seperate files.
+Provides a tag that allows you to include in your posts and pages code examples for multiple languages that are kept in separate files.
 Another tag allows you to combine all code examples that are on a page.

 ## Installation